rocketeducate/articles/content/general/host-react-vue-free.md

 ---
-title: "Host your React/Vue Projects with Continuous Deployment, for Free!"
+title: "Host React/Vue with Continuous Deployment, for Free!"
 published: false
 description: "Build and host your React and Vue projects from GitHub for free, with GitHub Actions for continuous deployment included."
 tags: "react, vue, github"